infographie35/Bulk-Bitcoin-Address-Balance-Check/README.md

 Clone your project files to your computer or download and extract the ZIP file.

 Create a text file called bitcoin_addresses.txt and add the Bitcoin addresses you want to check, line by line.

-Open bitcoin_balance_checker.py in your project folder and update the input_file and output_file variables:

 python
 Copy code